-Proximate learning does not occur without risk, but it is in those moments where students are living their education alongside the issues they are studying that world views are transformed.
+Proximate learning does not occur without risk, but it is in those moments where students are living their education alongside the issues they are studying where world views are transformed.
 Tomorrow at noon, more than a third of Proctor's student body will submit applications to study abroad on one of our five term-long off-campus programs next year.
 Many will apply to study off-campus for the first time, while others will look to cap their Proctor experience with a second or third trimester abroad.
 So why is it that more than 80% of our students choose to study off-campus?

 We believe deeply in the value of learning as a process, not a specific outcome.
 Proctor’s model of academic rigor mixed with academic support results directly in a school culture that frames challenges in a way that encourages perseverance and provides opportunity for healthy struggle.
 We believe there is no better place to authentically encounter this type of learning than through a study abroad experience where independence, self-advocacy, and self-awareness become primary tools for each student.
 Fully funded by boarding tuition and operated entirely by Proctor faculty members, our five term-long off-campus experiences have shaped nearly every student's Proctor experience over the past four decades.